 Furthermore, NIB has cooperation agreements with three regional multilateral banks: the Black Sea Trade & Development Bank, the Central American Bank for Economic Integration CABEI and the Development Bank of Latin America CAF.
 Through these institutions, NIB can operate also in countries where it has no agreement on financial cooperation.

-In addition to financing projects directly with larger companies, NIB channels financing to small and medium-sized enterprises (SMEs) through intermediaries.
-Loan programmes with intermediaries broaden the geography of NIB's operations as they allow the Bank to reach companies with specific knowledge of national and regional markets.
+In addition to financing projects directly with larger companies, NIB channels financing to small and medium-sized enterprises (SMEs) through financial intermediaries.
+Loan programmes with intermediaries broaden the geography of NIB's operations, as they allow the Bank to reach companies with specific knowledge of national and regional markets.

 In NIB's member countries, commercial banks usually act as intermediaries.
-Outside the member countries, NIB cooperates both with financial intermediaries, mainly commercial banks and state-owned development banks, and with governmental intermediaries, such as ministries of finance and economy
+Outside the member countries, NIB cooperates with financial intermediaries, mainly state-owned development banks, and with governmental intermediaries, such as ministries of finance and economy.

 NDF is the joint development finance institution of the five Nordic countries and facilitates climate change investments primarily in low-income countries.